aless80/MITprojects/README.md

 scrape.tokenize()
 ```

 This is an example of the printed output for gather.main(), which stores the faculty members and the links of their abstracts in arXiv in a python dictionary.
-I stored this dictionary in abs_dict.json in json format.

 ```python
 import gather